 In the transnational co-operation strand, there are two relevant programmes.
 The Northern Periphery programme (NPP) principally covers the Highlands & Islands but allows some eligibility in the LUPS area.
-The programme's partners include Denmark, Finland, Ireland and Sweden within the EU and Norway, Iceland, Faroes and Greenland outwith the EU.
-The programme's thematic priorities mesh with the eligible activities set out under all Priorities in the ERDF programme.
-Similarly, the area is eligible under the North Sea programme.
-The programme's priorities relate to all priorities.
+The Programme's partners include Denmark, Finland, Ireland and Sweden within the EU and Norway, Iceland, Faroes and Greenland outwith the EU.
+The Programme's thematic priorities mesh with the eligible activities set out under all priorities in the ERDF programme.
+Similarly, parts of the area are eligible under programmes for the North Sea (Scotland's east coast), Atlantic Coast (Scotland's west coast) and North-West Europe (the whole of Scotland), and again, their priorities relate to the ERDF Programme's priorities.

-The transnational programmes are continuations of programmes from the 2000-06 period and will build on their experience.
-Under the cross-border cooperation strand, the LUPS area will be eligible for support from a programme with partners in Northern Ireland and Ireland.
-Its themes had not been finalised at the time of the finalisation of the ERDF Operational Programme, but the eligible activities are likely to fit with Priorities 1 and 4 of the ERDF programme through support for best practice and joint development activity of RTD, innovation, entrepreneurial support, and economic development in rural areas.
+The transnational programmes are to a large extent continuations of programmes from the 2000-06 period and will build on their experience.
+Under the cross-border co-operation strand, the LUPS area will be eligible for support from a Programme with partners in Northern Ireland and Ireland.
+Its themes had not been finalised at the time of the finalisation of the ERDF Operational Programme, but the eligible activities are likely to fit with Priorities 1 and 4 of the ERDF Programme through support for best practice and joint development activity of RTD, innovation, entrepreneurial support, and economic development in rural areas.

-To ensure full complementarity with the co-operation programmes, the following would take place:
+To ensure full complementarity with the co-operation programmes, the following will take place:

-- projects bidding for ERDF funding would be required to demonstrate knowledge and fit with any relevant funded projects under the NPP in their applications; and - on an annual basis, the Programme Monitoring Committee would receive a report by the Managing Authority that would summarise activities being supported under the NPP in order to refine the demarcation of eligible activities in the priorities and better inform its recommendations on projects to be supported.
+- projects bidding for ERDF funding will be required to demonstrate knowledge and fit with any relevant funded projects under the Cooperation Objective programmes in their applications; and - on an annual basis, the Programme Monitoring Committee will receive a report by the Managing Authority that will summarise activities being supported under Co-operation Objective programmes in order to refine the demarcation of eligible activities in the priorities and better inform its recommendations on projects to be supported.

-As Managing Authority, the Executive will identify opportunities for projects that have received funding from one programme to have a later stage of their development funded under another programme, if appropriate - for example, a project developing RTD in a key sector through Priority 2 of the ERDF Programme could benefit in a successive development phase through best-practice/benchmarking work with international partners through one of the transnational programmes.
+As Managing Authority, the Scottish Government will identify opportunities for projects that have received funding from one programme to have a later stage of their development funded under another programme, if appropriate - for example, a project developing RTD in a key sector through Priority 1 of the ERDF Programme could benefit in a successive development phase through best-practice/benchmarking work with international partners through one of the transnational programmes.